The History of 3D Printer Filament

 The same equipment may be used for a long period of time.
 All it needs to do is heat and process polymers and other products within the range to create the desired filament.

-3Devo Has Filament Production and Material Reclamation Set
+Filament Production and Material Reclamation Set

-Our SHR3D IT will efficiently grind your print waste and turn it into usable granulate.
+Efficiently grind your print waste and turn it into usable granulate.

 3Devo’s NEXT Extruder takes your granulate feed stock and forms it into fresh filament, neatly wrapped around a spool, ready for your next project.